On the hypothesis of a second Higgs boson near 0.5 TeV: Discussions

 where the boson contributions are counted as positive and fermion contributions as negative.
 The degeneracy factor $g_n$ includes a spin factor ($2S_n + 1$ for massive particles and $2$ for massless ones), an additional factor of 2 when particle and antiparticle are distinct, and also the factor of $N_c=3$ due to color (for example, $g_n=2\cdot 2\cdot3=12$ for quarks).
 Integrating the relation~\eqref{19} and expanding the answer at $\Lambda\gg m_n$, one arrives at the expression (see, e.g.,~\cite{Visser:2016mtr,Kamenshchik:2018ttr,Afonin:2022lst})

 Now we should impose the Pauli--Zeldovich condition,

 Obviously, taking the ultraviolet limit $\Lambda\rightarrow\infty$ in~\eqref{20} one obtains three kinds of divergences which must be canceled.
-One can show that this conclusion does not depend on a regularization scheme~\cite{Visser:2016mtr}.
 The compensation of the main quartic divergence,

 was among early motivations for supersymmetry in particle physics.
 Later this cancelation became a source of hypotheses about the particle content of dark matter (see, e.g,~\cite{Afonin:2022lst} and references therein).
-In the real world, the bosons and fermions can turn into each other due to interactions and this must be taken into account.
-As a result, the condition~\eqref{22} must be changed by the fields interactions (a model example is considered, e.g., in~\cite{Kamenshchik:2018ttr}).
-Since the interactions always tend to minimize the energy density it looks reasonable to admit that the SM interactions (and/or BSM ones) are self-tuned so as to compensate the leading divergence in $\rho_\text{vac}$.
+One can show, however, that the appearance of quartic divergence on the level of free fields is an artifact of the use of non-covariant regularization~\cite{Akhmedov,Sirlin}.
+In an interacting field theory, the quartic divergence appears even in covariant schemes of regularization~\cite{Sirlin}.
+Sometimes this observation is used in the BSM phenomenology~\cite{Kamenshchik:2018ttr}.
+We will assume that the BSM interactions are self-tuned so as to compensate the leading divergence in $\rho_\text{vac}$.

 The cancelation of quadratic divergence in~\eqref{21} yields